A tree perspective on stick-breaking models in covariate-dependent mixtures: Computational cost of Gibbs step

-If $n \gg K^+$ and $n$ is fixed, then the former quantity is roughly constant in $K^+$ whereas the latter quantity is roughly linear in $K^+$, as shown in Figure \ref{fig:regsumgibbs}.
+If $n$ is fixed and much larger than $K^+$, the sum's minimum divided by $n$ is roughly constant in $K^+$ whereas the sum's maximum divided by $n$ is roughly linear in $K^+$, as shown in Figure~\ref{fig:regsumgibbs}.

-Though these extreme scenarios provide useful computational cost bounds for LT, seldom will they be even remotely close to how a leaf assignment $C_{\tau}$ will allocate observations.
+Though these extreme scenarios provide useful computational cost bounds for a lopsided tree, seldom will they be even remotely close to how a leaf assignment $C_{\tau}$ will allocate observations.
 On the other hand, what exactly is a more ``typical'' allocation, and can we find an analytical representation for it or for a reasonable approximation of it?
 The answer to the former question (and hence also the latter question) depends on, among other things, the size of the data's clusters and how well the mixture model infers these sizes.
-For simplicity, in the following exposition we will assume the mixture model infers $K^+$ leaf nodes each containing $n/K^+$ observations, in which case the sum for LT becomes $n (K^+ + 1)/2$, which again is linear in $K^+$.
+For simplicity, in the following exposition we will assume the mixture model infers $K^+$ leaf nodes each containing $n/K^+$ observations, in which case the sum for a lopsided tree becomes $n (K^+ + 1)/2$, which again is linear in $K^+$.

-The final hurdle for this computational cost comparison between LT and BT is that our three sum quantities for LT --- $n + K^+ (K^+ - 1)/2$, $K^+ (n - K^+ + 1) + K^+ (K^+ - 1)/2$, and $n (K^+ + 1)/2$ --- are functions of $n$ and $K^+$ while the sum quantity for BT --- $n \log_2 K$ --- is a function of $n$ and $K$.
+The final hurdle for this computational cost comparison between a lopsided tree and a balanced tree is that our three sum quantities for a lopsided tree, $n + K^+ (K^+ - 1)/2$, $K^+ (n - K^+ + 1) + K^+ (K^+ - 1)/2$, and $n (K^+ + 1)/2$, are functions of $n$ and $K^+$ while the sum quantity for a balanced tree, $n \log_2 K$, is a function of $n$ and $K$.
 How can we relate $K$ to $K^+$?
-We might optimistically assume that the practitioner has chosen $K$ to be the smallest power of two greater than or equal to $K^+$, but we will ``leave room for error'' by instead assuming $K$ is the smallest power of two greater than or equal to $2 K^+$, which implies $\log_2 K = (1 + \lceil \log_2 K^+ \rceil)$.
-Now all four sum quantities can be expressed as functions of $n$ and $K^+$ as shown in Figure \ref{fig:regsumgibbs}.
-The (scaled) sum for BT grows logarithmically in $K^+$ whereas the (scaled) sum for the ``typical'' LT scenario grows linearly, which explains why we find that training a BTM model is usually faster than training its LTM counterpart.
+We might optimistically assume the practitioner chose $K$ to be the smallest power of two greater than or equal to $K^+$, but we will ``leave room for error'' by instead assuming $K$ is the smallest power of two greater than or equal to $2 K^+$, which implies $\log_2 K = (1 + \lceil \log_2 K^+ \rceil)$.
+Now all four sum quantities can be expressed as functions of $n$ and $K^+$ as shown in Figure~\ref{fig:regsumgibbs}.
+The (scaled) sum for a balanced tree grows logarithmically in $K^+$ whereas the (scaled) sum for the ``typical'' lopsided-tree scenario grows linearly, which explains why we find that training a balanced-tree mixture is usually faster than training its lopsided-tree counterpart.